jflowers1974/rPiPaperWallets/README.md

 * Monero ()
 * Lisk ()

+__D) Web Interface:__
+* Install the landing HTML file ( rPi.html )
+  * TODO: Get it to autostart - although I don't know if that would be ideal for all users
+* Links for all the tools

 # Usage:

-Assumes that you have a base copy of Jessie on a 8 GB (or higher) microSD card, and internet connectivity.
-Still this will be turning OFF WiFi - it probably makes sense that you have your Raspberry Pi 3 (again others may work) connected via ethernet cable.
-The WiFi should be turned off at the very end though - just incase you cannot make a physical connection.
+Assumes that you have a base copy of Jessie on a 8 GB (or higher) microSD card, and internet connectivity ( via direct ethernet cabling .)
+As this script will be turning OFF your computer's WiFi.
+You can start off the script the first time with WiFi, though WiFi will be turned off at the  end though - just incase you cannot make a physical connection.

 Ensure that you make the script executable prior to running: